Dr Lesley Smyth

 Smyth L., Howell, M and Crispe, I.N.
 (1992).
 Self-reactivity and the expression of memory markers vary independently in the MRL-Mp +/+ and MRL-Mp-lpr/lpr mice.
 Developmental Immunology 2: 309-318.

 Richardson MD., Smyth LA and Shankland GS.
 (1991).
-Stimulation of the human neutrophil phagocytosis of Candida albicans by a b-glutan synthase inhibitor Cilofungin.
+Stimulation of the human neutrophil phagocytosis of Candida albicans by a b-glucan synthase inhibitor Cilofungin.
 FEMS Microbiology Immunology 76: 299-304.

 Smyth LA, Boardman D, Tung S, Lechler RI and Lombardi G. MicroRNA affect dendritic cell function and phenotype (2014).
 Immunology 144: 197-205.